 In this academic entree to the study of leadership, we explore the fundamental nature of leadership and how to develop as students of leadership in a diverse world.
 This course encourages students to discover their personal identities, values, preferences, risk-taking propensity and other characteristics as these relate to their leadership potential.
 Students integrate learning in a Personal Leadership Statement, declaring what they stand for as an inclusive leader.
 We explore the idea of "community" and our obligations to take on a leadership role in the community with whom we identify.
 Service as an act of leadership will be expected both as a course requirement and overall program requirement in the Pioneer Leadership Program.
 Prerequisite: membership in the Pioneer Leadership Program (PLP), or permission of PLP faculty.

 LDRS 2018 Leadership: Theory to Innovation (1,2 Credit)

 This course continues the process of learning about leadership as a process and the role of the leader and follower in that process.
-Particular attention will be paid to developing passions, self-interests and facilitation skills that allow leaders and followers to create change.
+Particular attention will be paid to developing passions, self-interests and facilitation skills that allow leaders and followers to innovate and create change.
 Service as an act of leadership continues both as a course requirement and overall program requirement in the Pioneer Leadership Program.
 Prerequisites: LDRS 2017 and membership in the Pioneer Leadership Program (PLP), or permission of PLP faculty.